Reviews (Page 2)

 -

-Sonic 2 cements it: the hedgehog’s transformation to film is the best video games have ever managed
+SUPER SONIC Sonic 2 cements it: the hedgehog’s transformation to film is the best video games have ever managed

 With the sequel, Sonic has made the most successful jump from games to films ever.